visualizevalue-dev/punks-course/README.md

 address owner;
 ```

 This instantiates a variable of type `address` called `owner`, but doesn't assign any initial value to it.
-Every participant in the Ethereum network is identified by an `address`, which is a 40 hexadecimal character long string\*\*.
+Every participant in the Ethereum network is identified by an `address`, which is a 40 hexadecimal character long string[^2].
 Sidenote: This line refers to LarvaLabs themselves, the creators of the contract and will be set a bit further down during the "contract deployment" (the moment it's added to the Ethereum blockchain).
 This instantiation doesn't have the `public` declaration, so this variable is only accessible from within the contract code itself.

 Jump a couple lines down: